Manuel9550/Life/README.md

 # How to use

 Clone this repository.
-Navigate to the /cmd/ folder and go run/build main.go
+Navigate to the /cmd/ folder and go run main.go